Paulo Josué: Kuala Lumpur City

-2020

-He was made the captain of Kuala Lumpur City in 2020, a rare achievement for a foreign player.
+Josué was made the captain of Kuala Lumpur City in 2020, a rare achievement for a foreign player.

-2021

-In 2021, Josué captained the team to the final of the 2021 Malaysia Cup.
+In the 2021 season, Josué captained the team to the final of the 2021 Malaysia Cup.
 Against the overwhelming favourites Johor Darul Ta'zim, Kuala Lumpur City managed to beat the odds and won the game 2–0.
 Josué scored the second goal to claim the cup.

-2022
+He also notably scored a hat-trick in a 3–1 league win over Penang on 4 May 2021 and also recorded a hat-trick of assist in a league match against Perak on 17 March 2021 in a 3–0 win during the season.

-On 9 April, Josué scored a brace in a 2–0 win over Melaka United to gain the 3 points in the league.
+On 9 April 2022, Josué scored a brace in a 2–0 win over Melaka United to gain the 3 points in the league.
 During the 2022 AFC Cup campaign, Josué scored a brace in a 2–1 win over Singaporean side Tampines Rovers on 30 June 2022.
 The win helped his side qualify for the knockout stage of the AFC Cup, where they faced Vietnamese side Viettel and defeated them in a penalty shoot-out.
 Josué would then go on to score a brace in a 5–2 home win against Indonesian club PSM Makassar on 24 August, which saw Kuala Lumpur City advance to the quarter-finals against Indian club ATK Mohun Bagan at the Salt Lake Stadium on 7 September.
 Josué scored in the 60th minute before the opponent scored in the 90th minute to equalise the match at 1–1.
 With five minutes added in stoppage time, Josué assisted Fakrul Aiman in the 90+2nd minute, who scored the winner.
 In the 90+5th minute, Romel Morales sealed the victory with a scoreline of 3–1, which enabled the club to advance to the semi-final against Uzbekistani club Sogdiana Jizzakh at the Sogdiyona Sport Majmuasi.
 Josué aided his team in another penalty shoot-out, which saw Kuala Lumpur City advance to the 2022 AFC Cup Final against Omani club Al-Seeb at the Bukit Jalil National Stadium on 22 October.
 Unfortunately, Kuala Lumpur City lost the final in a 3–0 defeat.

-2023

 In 2023, Josué helped Kuala Lumpur City advance to the 2023 Malaysia FA Cup final but lost to Johor Darul Ta'zim 2–0.

-2024

-During the 2024–25 ASEAN Club Championship against Philippines club Kaya–Iloilo on 22 August, Josué assisted Haqimi Azim to scored the winner.
+During the 2024–25 ASEAN Club Championship against Philippines club Kaya–Iloilo on 22 August, Josué assisted Haqimi Azim to score the winner.
 On 14 September 2024, Josué scored his first club hat-trick in a 5–0 league win over Kedah Darul Aman.
-On 1 December 2024, Josué made history by surpassing Fandi Ahmad top goalscoring of all time for Kuala Lumpur City.
+On 1 December 2024, Josué made history by surpassing Fandi Ahmad as the top goalscorer of all time for Kuala Lumpur City.
 He went on to win the FAM Football Awards 'Best Striker' award for the 2024–25 season.
+It was also his best season during his time with the club where he went on to score 20 goals and recorded 11 assists in 29 appearances across all competition played.